 So I entered the various routes I have flown (Quick database check – I’ve flown more than 176) into the ICAO website, plugged the indicated carbon outputs into my database of actual flights – and got my answer.

 My personal carbon dioxide contribution from jet travel comes to over 80 tonnes.

 This is a provisional figure, but its going to be close enough to work with.
 To give it some sort of perspective, a flight from New York to London generates about 358 kg of carbon dioxide.

 I’m a researcher who is familiar enough with the science and literature of climate change, and from that perspective, I realise my carbon emissions are part of the problem.
 Frankly, they’re appalling.
 Can I make up for what I have inflicted on the planet?
 Or better still, can I take care of future flying in ‘real-time’?
 In other words – have my cake and eat it too?
 Is it as simple as planting-trees?
-Apparently not.
+Apparently not (in fact, the little patch of New Zealand that I bought to re-forest, is probably doomed to be flooded by sea-level rise).
 Mitigation of carbon emissions turns out to be a complicated subject but something I very much want to get straight in my own head.
 Future posts will explore this.
 I’m looking for a way out of course.
 An exemption.
 Straws to clutch at perhaps.

 But Nature, of course, doesn’t negotiate.